Top Listing Agent Real Estate Services

 - Manage obtaining offers and help you in negotiating the best deal as smoothly as possible.

 - Always making herself personally available to you via all communication lines including email, text and phone.

 - If you are upside down on your mortgage, Cheri will professionally handle your short sale and guide you through the process step-by-step.

 Century 21 - Exclusive Real Estate Marketing Department

 Century 21 is the largest franchised real estate company in the World.
 No other company offers a more comprehensive real estate marketing program for Sellers providing mega massive real estate marketing exposure locally, nationwide, and Globally.
 In addition, the Century 21 Select Group in El Dorado Hills is the only local brokerage with its own separate marketing department.
 This real estate marketing division is an entire team of marketing professionals focused on implementing all the mass-marketing poised for a Seller's property when listed with Cheri Elliott.

 Dynamic Real Estate Photos

-Cheri Elliott’s real estate marketing program includes dazzling photos.
-This allows her real estate listings to stand out from the crowd of housing inventory in the current real estate market.
+Cheri Elliott’s real estate marketing program includes dazzling professional-grade photos.
+This allows her real estate listings a clear advantage by standing out from the crowd of housing inventory.
 Whether its day time vibrant colors, or dusk illuminating mood shots, your home's real estate photography presentation will instantly attract a potential home buyer’s eye on the World Wide Web as they browse for their next dream home.